-Step 1: Supervisor, Manager or Designee
+Step 1: Director or Designee

-If the issue is not resolved informally, the Union may file a written grievance to the supervisor, manager or designee, with a copy to Human Resource Services, within the twenty-eight (28) day period described in 30.3 A. The supervisor, manager or designee who will meet in person or confer by telephone with a union steward and/or staff representative and the grievant within fourteen (14) days of receipt of the grievance, and will respond in writing to the Union within fourteen (14) days after the meeting.
+If the issue is not resolved informally, the Union may file a written grievance to the director or designee, with a copy to Human Resource Services, within the twentyeight (28) day period described in 30.3 A. Human Resource Services will designate the appropriate director or designee who will hear the grievance.
+The director or designee will meet in person or confer by telephone with a union steward and/or staff representative and the grievant within fourteen (14) days of receipt of the grievance, and will respond in writing to the Union within fourteen (14) days after the meeting.